Highlights from Past Conferences

 - Soft Skills for Student Success in a Corequisite Courses.
 Johanna Debrecht, NVCC.
 PowerPoint

 - WeBWork and OER.
 Brenda Forland, RRCC, James Morski, CCD, & Justin Sherrill, AT Professional, CCCOnline.
 PowerPoint

 Keynote address by Dr. RaKissa Manzanares, Assistant Professor of Mathematics at University of Colorado, Denver.
 Dr Manzanares spoke on Best Practices for Creating an Active and Engaging Online Learning Environment.

 David Webb, Associate Professor and Program Co-Chair of Mathematics at CU Boulder, spoke in March 2016 introducing the idea of Tactivities in Math.
-These tools help students to deepen their understanding of the concepts of calculus through tactile projects.
-Many of us were very interested in this work that is funded by an NSF grant and is still in work through the University of Colorado and Oklahoma (University).
+These tools help students to deepen their conceptual understanding calculus through tactile activities.
+At this conference, many were interested in this project.
+Tactivities is funded by an NSF grant and is still in progress through the University of Colorado and Oklahoma University.

 Luke Walsh from Catawba Valley Community College spoke in March 2015.
 His keynote talk was "Back to the Future: How The Math Of The Past Looked Better Than Today"

 Pat McKeague, owner of XYZ Textbooks and MathTV.com, spoke in March 2014.